jgilbert01/aws-lambda-stream/README.md

 ## Metrics Support
 AWS Lambda provides various metrics that help us gauge the performance of our stream process functions.
 For example, `Iterator Age` tells us if we have an unhandled error or if we are not processing events fast enough.
 However, to tune our pipelines we need more fine-grained metrics.
 This is where the metrics feature comes into play.

+> Note: It will be counter intuitive at first, but your biggest performance gains will most likely come from minimizing wait time.
+So play close attention the `channel.wait` and `io.wait` metrics.

 To enable and control the metrics feature we use the `process.env.METRICS` environment variable.

 ```